This blog may contain affiliate links. Read our disclosure policy for more info.

 Of course, Pisac’s crowning glory is the Pisac ruins.
 These Inca ruins are said to be the most preserved ruins in Peru, and they sit on top of a hill overlooking the valley.
 The ruins contain ceremonial buildings, homes, waterways, and agricultural terraces that are still used today.
 The ruins cost $25 USD to enter.

 If you love a guided tour (like I do!), then this 1-day tour to the Sacred Valley from Cusco is my pick.
 This tour costs just $129 USD and not only visits the Pisac Ruins, but also the sites of Maras with its spectacular salt ponds, Moray, and Ollantaytambo.
-It’s a small group tour and includes transportation from Cusco, lunch, and even the chance to meet a local for a weaving demo (the handiwork is amazing!).
+It’s a small group tour that’s among the best tours of the Sacred Valley from Cusco and includes transportation, lunch, and even the chance to meet a local for a weaving demo (the handiwork is amazing!).
 You can easily book this tour online here.

 4. Rainbow Mountain